mh-anwar/ICS3U1/README.md

 - [ ] Decimal formatting: two decimal places
 - [ ] Assignment 22 Onwards: Try-Catch anything with validation
   - [ ] Preferably use Spinners for numbers (especially in ISU) but that is generally not allowed

+NOTE: Assignments 2, 5 and 6 have small mistakes in them.
+Assignment 2
+- [ ] Rate of interest and principle should be double, to stop program from crashing

+Assignment 5
+- [ ] Constants need to be in all caps

+Assignment 6
+- [ ] Discount limits and percentages need to be constants
+- [ ] Discount ad 90.01 and 50.01 are incorrect
+- [ ] Inputs shouldn't be constants (highly disputable, in my opinion)